ItsRamiz/eXplainableAI/README.md

 ## Feature 4: Custom-Made Environments

 Recognizing the limitations of pre-made MiniGrid environments, we’ve added the ability for users to create fully **custom environments**.
 This feature allows for complete control over the environment’s structure, letting users tailor every aspect to fit specific scenarios or research needs.
-This allows researchers and developers to experiment with entirely new environments and challenges, making it an incredibly versatile tool for exploring agent behavior under a wide variety of conditions.
+Users can define custom map sizes, objects, obstacles, and goals, enabling experimentation with entirely new environments and challenges, making it an incredibly versatile tool for exploring agent behavior under a wide variety of conditions.

+Additionally, users can **train agents on these custom environments**, applying reinforcement learning techniques with fully customizable parameters.
+This feature enhances the flexibility of the system, allowing for the creation of unique environments and tailored agent training experiences.

 ### Key Customization Options